cfsamson/azure-jwt/README.md

 and rather instanciate one on server start and use a mutex or channels to do validation.
 Once the keys are loaded the operations should be very fast.
-More benchmarks are however needed to confirm this, but the current benchmark indicates around 74 nanoseconds to perform a validation on my 2013 Intel Core 2 processor once the public keys are retrieved (should only occur every 24h if set up correctly).
+More benchmarks are however needed to confirm this, but the current benchmark indicates around 74 nanoseconds to perform a validation on my 2013 Intel Core 2 processor and 36 nanoseconds on a newer i7 3.7 GHz, once the public keys are retrieved (which should only occur every 24h if set up correctly).

 ## Security